-About 15 to 25 percent of people infected with HCV are able to clear the virus from their bodies, usually within six months after becoming infected.
-Infants and young women are more likely to clear HCV spontaneously.
-However, the majority of people infected with HCV have "chronic" hepatitis C—an infection that can stay with them for life unless they are treated.
+About 15 to 25 percent of people infected with hepatitis C are able to clear the virus from their bodies, usually within six months after becoming infected.
+Infants and young women are more likely to clear hepatitis C spontaneously.
+However, the majority of people infected with HCV have “chronic” hepatitis C—an infection that can stay with them for life unless they are treated.

 About 15 percent of people with chronic hepatitis C will maintain normal liver enzymes, even though HCV can be detected in their livers and in their blood.
 Although they usually don’t develop progressive liver disease or experience symptoms of the infection, people with normal ALT levels are still at risk for liver damage from HCV.
 The remainder of people with chronic hepatitis C will go on to experience some signs and symptoms of liver disease, such as fatigue, nausea, muscle aches and abdominal discomfort.

 Although cirrhosis is not always life-threatening, it can affect the way the liver works and it does increase the risk of liver cancer.
-Between 1 and 5 out of 100 HCV infections will die from the consequences of chronic HCV infection, notably liver cancer or liver failure.
+Between 1 and 5 out of 100 hepatitis C infections will die from the consequences of chronic HCV infection, notably liver cancer or liver failure.

 In other words, of every 100 people infected with the hepatitis C virus, about